kdi0618/playground-astro-first-prj/src/pages/posts/learning-astro.md

 ---
-layout: @components/layouts/MyMarkdownLayout.astro
+layout: ../../layouts/MarkdownPostLayout.astro
-title: "Learning About Markdown in Astro"
+title: Learning About Markdown in Astro
 author: Astro Learner
+description: "Learning some Astro, I couldn't stop!"
 pubDate: 2022-08-08
+tags: []
 ---
 I learned so much today!
 Astro allows me to write in Markdown, but also use variables from the frontmatter.
 I can even access those values in an Astro layout component.